 Our Irish Sweep Bay Area dryer vent cleaning services are affordable, thorough, and experienced.
 You can rest easy knowing that we will do exactly as promised: our cleaners have years of experience in the dryer cleaning business so they know what it takes for a successful job.

-10 Dangerous Signs Your Dryer Vent Is Clogged
+10 Signs Your Dryer Vent Is Clogged

+Do you know the signs your dryer vent is clogged?
 Under normal conditions, a dryer vent is supposed to direct the heat away from your dryer, but sometimes dryers stop functioning properly.
 This is when they can break down, or even become a fire hazard.
 Keep in mind that regular dryer vent cleaning helps to prevent these issues.
-With that said, here are 10 Dryer Vent Warning Signs that you may have on your hands.

 1) Longer Drying Times